About the Regional and Small Publishers Innovation Fund

 We are in the process of negotiating grant agreements.
 Once these are executed, more information will be published on GrantConnect.

-The Minister for Communications, Cyber Safety and the Arts, the Hon Paul Fletcher MP, appointed an advisory committee to assess the business cases of eligible applications and provide advice to the ACMA.
+The Minister for Communications, Urban Infrastructure, Cities and the Arts, the Hon Paul Fletcher MP, appointed an advisory committee to assess the business cases of eligible applications and provide advice to the ACMA.
 The committee comprised:

 - Megan Brownlow as Chair (Principal, Housten Consulting)

 - Michael Malone (Director NBN Co Limited; Seven West Media Limited)